timjogorman/RicherEventDescription/guidelines.md

 will likely be an overarching TIMEX3 which CONTAINs the EVENT.
 See example \ref{nestedtimexes} above as well as the discussion in \ref{russiandolls}.
 \end{itemize
-- \textbf{Sub-events will be anchored to their main event, assuming there is actually temporal containment, using CONTAINS-SUBEVENT}
+- **Sub-events will be anchored to their main event, assuming there is actually temporal containment, using CONTAINS-SUBEVENT}

 \begin{itemize